HappyCerberus/cpp-coding-interview/manuscript/002_lists_003_problems.md

 B>
 B> The following commands should pass without any errors: `bazel test //lists/merge/...`, `bazel test --config=addrsan //lists/merge/...`, `bazel test --config=ubsan //lists/merge/...`.

 ## Remove the nth element from the end of a list

 Given a singly-linked list and a positive integer n, remove the nth element (counted) from the end of the list.

-You should be able to implement a version that operates in O(k), where k is the number of elements in the list.
+You should be able to implement a version that operates in O(k) time and uses O(1) additional memory, where k is the number of elements in the list.

 {class: information}
 B> The scaffolding for this problem is located at `lists/endoflist`.